snitch-org/snitch/README.md

 All callback functions are optional except `REPORT`.
 If a callback is unused, simply specify the function as `{}`.
 Otherwise, please refer to [Overriding the default reporter](#overriding-the-default-reporter) for instructions on how to specify your own callback functions.

 An example can be found in [`include/snitch_reporter_teamcity.hpp`](include/snitch_reporter_teamcity.hpp) / [`src/snitch_reporter_teamcity.cpp`](src/snitch_reporter_teamcity.cpp).

+### Output colors

+_snitch_ is able to use color codes when outputting text to the console.
+These help with readability, but only when the output is printed directly into a terminal that supports color codes.
+If the chosen output target does not support color codes (which includes in particular the Windows command prompt, outputting to a file, or some CI frameworks), the output will contain gibberish symbols, e.g., `[1;31merror:[0m missing ...`, hence color codes should be disabled.
+There are two ways to do this:

+ 1. At build-time using `-DSNITCH_DEFAULT_WITH_COLOR=on/off` (CMake) or `-Dsnitch:default_with_color=true/false` (meson).
+This selects whether color codes are used or not when no specific command-line option is provided to the test executable.
+This is enabled by default, but you can turn it off if your typical output targets do not support color codes.
+ 2. At run-time using the `--color` (or `--colour-mode`) command-line option (see [the command-line API](#command-line-api) for more information).
+This allows enabling and disabling color codes for each test run, without rebuilding the tests.
+This is more useful if your workflow involves some targets which support color codes, and others that do not.

 ### Command-line API